-The Degree of Doctor of Engineering shall be awarded for significant original contributions to Engineering.

-2. A candidate for the Degree of Doctor of

-- Engineering shall hold a degree of the University of New Zealand or of the University of Canterbury or shall have been admitted under the admission ad eundem statum regulations to the status of such degree.
-No candidate shall be examined for the Degree of Doctor of Engineering until after five years have elapsed from having been admitted to the qualifying degree.

-Except in special circumstances approved by the Academic Board no member of the academic staff who is not a graduate of the University shall be examined for the Degree of Doctor of - The Degree of Doctor of Engineering shall be awarded for published papers, books, designs and inventions by the candidate or in special circumstances for unpublished work, provided that these special circumstances are recognised as sufficient by the Academic Board.
+- The Degree of Doctor of Engineering shall be awarded for significant original contributions to Engineering. - A candidate for the Degree of Doctor of Engineering shall hold a degree of the University of New Zealand or of the University of Canterbury or shall have been admitted under the admission ad eundem statum regulations to the status of such degree.
+No candidate shall be examined for the Degree of Doctor of Engineering until five years have elapsed from having been admitted to the qualifying degree. - Except in special circumstances approved by the Academic Board no member of the academic staff who is not a graduate of the University shall be examined for the Degree of Doctor of Engineering until he or she has served a period of five years on the permanent full-time staff of the University. - The Degree of Doctor of Engineering shall be awarded for published papers, books, designs and inventions by the candidate or in special circumstances for unpublished work, provided that these special circumstances are recognised as sufficient by the Academic Board. - 4.
+With the application, a candidate shall forward: - (a) Three copies of the work referred to in Regulation 3 upon which the application is based.